 A physician from a large health care provider found her team’s productivity and attitudes dropping.
 Her team consisted of other physicians, registered nurses, physician assistants, and other support staff.
 She hired us to interview each team member to assess the severity of the issues.
 She also asked us to give a communication assessment to each member.
 In the first team meeting, we set new team behavioral agreements, clearly defined roles and protocols, and addressed some of the unresolved conflicts.
 We provided executive coaching for the top physician and team coaching for the others.
 After a series of meetings and coaching sessions, everyone on the team reported improvements in morale, trust, and productivity.

-Our over 20 years of coaching leaders and individuals in both the private industry and in the public sector gives us deep knowledge of management accountability, priorities, and challenges.
+Our over 20 years of coaching leaders and individuals in both private industry and in the public sector gives us deep knowledge of management accountability, priorities, and challenges.
+The Consulting Team’s Mission is “Facilitating positive change by increasing effectiveness of leaders, teams, and organizations through coaching, conflict mediation, consulting, and training.”

 We partner with the participant’s manager and Human Resources with regular check-ins to make sure we support your mission and values and that all expectations and goals are aligned.
-We leave you with tools to reinforce our work so that when the coaching engagement ends, you have resources to continue supporting the person’s professional development.
+We leave you with tools to reinforce our work so that when the coaching engagement ends, you have resources to continue supporting their development.

 First Aid for a Bossy Supervisor: